Developmental Services Ontario - South East Region

 What We Do

-1. We provide information to anyone who calls us wanting information about available services and supports in the Hamilton-Niagara region as well as information about how to access services.
+1. We provide information to anyone who calls us wanting information about available services and supports in the South East region as well as information about how to access services.
 We also provide information about relevant legislation such as:

 - Services and Supports to Promote the Social Inclusion of Persons with Developmental Disabilities Act 2008